S-Collection Home > Find Children’s Books > Additional Sources > Awards for Children’s Literature

 - Caldecott Medal Books

 This quick-reference guide lists all of the Caldecott Award winners and their call numbers in the S-Collection.

 - Caldecott Medal Homepage

 This page was designed by the American Library Association’s Association for Library Services to Children, which awards the Caldecott Medal.
-The page features brief summaries of all winners and honor books, along with pictures of the books’ dustjackets.
+The page features a brief history of the award, important terms and criteria for the award, and detailed committee resources.